DasHowItBe445/uma-prediction-market/README.md

 # UMA-Based Prediction Market

-This repository contains a custom Prediction Market built using UMA Optimistic Oracle V3.
+This repository contains a custom Prediction Market smart contract built using UMA Optimistic Oracle V3 and Foundry.

+The project demonstrates how decentralized markets can be created, asserted, disputed, and resolved using UMA’s optimistic oracle design.

 ## Project Overview